4 killed, 14 injured as 6.1-magnitude earthquake hits China's Sichuan province | Science-Environment

 A work team has been dispatched to guide and assist the local emergency rescue efforts, the ministry said.

-Local firefighters have reached the epicenter, while quake rescue teams of Sichuan and other neighboring regions are on standby for relief operations, the ministry added.
+Local firefighters have reached the epicentre, while quake rescue teams of Sichuan and other neighbouring regions are on standby for relief operations, the ministry added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)